SimplyShapedGames/SimplyShapedGames.github.io/_posts/2020-06-16-SSG-Published-Slide.md

 tags: [indiegame, publishing]
 ---

-SimplyShapedGames has published its very first game: "Slide - Simple Yet Fun"!
+**SimplyShapedGames has published its very first game** : "Slide - Simple Yet Fun"!
-"Slide" is a 2D hypercasual arcade game made with Unity and deployed onto Android and IOS.
+The game is a 2D hypercasual arcade game made with Unity and deployed onto Android and IOS.

-If you wish to know more about the game, don't hesitate to check the links below;
+If you wish to know more about the game, **don't hesitate to check the links below** :

 Its portfolio page:
 https://stormeckhart.wixsite.com/portfolio/101